 - 1 cup fresh spinach roughly chopped

-- Heat the oil and butter in a large pot over medium heat.
+- Heat the oil and butter in a large Dutch oven set over medium heat.
 Add the onion and cook until softened, about 5 minutes.1 tablespoon olive oil, 1 tablespoon unsalted butter, ½ white onion

 - Stir in the carrot and celery, and cook until softened, another 5 minutes.
-Add the garlic and cook until fragrant, about 1 minute.1 carrot, 1 stalk of celery, 3 garlic cloves
+Add the garlic and cook until fragrant, about 1 minute.1 carrot, 1 rib celery, 3 cloves garlic

 - Add the chicken broth, thyme, salt, and pepper.
 Bring to a low boil, then stir in the gnocchi.
-Cook until the gnocchi is tender, about 3-5 minutes.4 cups low sodium chicken broth, 1 teaspoon dried thyme, Salt and pepper, 16 ounces potato gnocchi
+Cook until the gnocchi is tender, about 3-5 minutes.4 cups low-sodium chicken broth, 1 teaspoon dried thyme, Kosher salt and freshly ground black pepper, 16 ounces potato gnocchi

 - Stir in the half and half, chicken, and spinach.
-Cook until warmed through, another 5-7 minutes.2 cups half and half, 2 chicken breasts, 1 cup fresh spinach
+Cook until warmed through, another 5-7 minutes.2 cups half-and-half, 2 cooked boneless, skinless chicken breasts, 1 cup fresh spinach

 - Taste, adjust seasoning, and serve.

 - If you’re tight on time, use rotisserie chicken!

 - For a lighter soup, use 2 cups of whole milk instead of half-and-half.